brian-j-smith/Mamba.jl/doc/mcmc/distributions.rst

         .. code-block:: julia

             using Mamba
-            @everywhere eval(Mamba, extensions)
+            @everywhere eval(extensions)

 Below is a univariate example based on the linear regression model in the :ref:`section-Line`.
-Note that if model nodes are specified with the function syntax, as is done in the code below and as opposed to the legacy :ref:`section-Model-Expression`, then the previous export step may be skipped and the new distribution  block evaluated apart from *Mamba*; e.g., ``@everywhere eval(extensions)``.

 .. literalinclude:: newunivardist.jl
     :language: julia